 + How long does the Gen Ed designation last?

 Initial approval is for three years, and renewals are good for five years.
-Once approved, your course will appear in the Focus Status List.
-The General Education Office (GEO) sends multiple reminder emails each semester of upcoming proposal deadlines.
-The GEO will also contact you via email once the appropriate Board(s) and/or Council make their decisions.
+Once approved, the course will appear on the Focus Status List.
+(The exceptions are 399/499 (directed reading/research) and Study Abroad courses that are approved for one semester only, and are not included on the list.)
+Each semester the General Education Office (GEO) sends emails to departments via the genedfocus-l@lists.hawaii.edu listserve about upcoming proposal submission deadlines.
+The GEO notifies persons submitting the proposal when the appropriate Board(s) and/or Committee make their decision.

 + A designation is not showing up for my course in Class Availability.
 What do I do?